JacobShaw98/PHM_RUL/README.md

 When asked to upload a CSV, upload the CSV that is located in the streamlit folder named 690_fault_1

 ### Tools used
-- Numpy, Pandas, Matplotlib, Seaborn, Sklearn - Random Forest Regressor, Random Forest Classifier, Train-Test Split, TimeSeriesSplit, Streamlit, rfpimp.
+- Numpy, Pandas, Matplotlib, Seaborn, Sklearn - Random Forest Regressor, Random Forest Classifier, Train-Test Split, TimeSeriesSplit, Streamlit, LSTM, Gradient Boosting Classifier, Logistic Regression, Cross Validation, Lasso, and Ridge